The Association

 Meetings

-Board meetings are at 7 p.m. on the third Wednesday of each month, except July and December.
+Board meetings are usually at 7 p.m. on the third Wednesday of each month, except July and December.
 Most meetings are held in the meeting room at the back of the Children’s Advocacy Center of the Bluegrass, 162 N. Ashland Ave.
 Some meetings are held via Zoom.
 Board meetings are open to all association members.
-A general membership meeting is held annually, usually on the fourth Wednesday of October.
-If you have questions about meeting dates, times and locations, email Tom Eblen.
+A general membership meeting is held annually, usually in late October or early November.
+If you wish to attend a board meeting, please email Shelby Reynolds in advance to confirm the time and place, as this often varies depending on board members’ personal schedules.

 Join